Hudson River Derby: History

-In 2017, the Red Bulls and New York City FC played their first exhibition game and the first derby match in which it was played in a neutral stadium.
+That same year, the Red Bulls and New York City FC played their first exhibition game and the first derby match in a neutral stadium.
 The match was part of the 2017 Desert Diamond Cup in Tucson, Arizona with the match taking place on February 15, 2017.
-The Red Bulls won against New York City FC 2–0, with Sacha Kljestan scoring both goals to the Red Bulls on that game.
-Neither both NYFC and NYRB failed to go to the Consolation round as both teams ended at the bottom.
+The Red Bulls won against New York City FC 2–0, with Sacha Kljestan scoring both goals.
+Neither NYFC nor NYRB failed to go to the Consolation round as both teams ended at the bottom.